2015 Maize Breeding Summer Internship

 Research Associate.
 After a career in the commercial seed sector with DuPont Pioneer, Scott joined the lab under an initiative to expand infrastructure and develop educational resources for genome science at the University of Delaware.
 He collaborates with Ph.D. student Zhu Zhuo on this initiative and is our resident expert on Oxford Nanopore MinION sequencing.

 Postdoc.
 Working under the DR Maize project, Philip is co-mentored through a collaboration with Dr. Chandra Kambhamettu’s VIMS lab at UD.
 In collaboration with two Ph.D. students studying computer vision (Abhishek Kolagunda and Wayne Treible), he is advancing methods for segmentation and feature characterization of microscopy image data on plant-pathogen interactions.

 Ph.D. student in Plant and Soil Sciences.
-That’s right folks, corn is her maiden name.
+That’s right folks, Corn is her maiden name.
 Heather works on the Maize ATLAS project.
-She has optimized GBS for genotyping heterozygous samples and is studying the genomic response to selection of a population adapted in parallel across eight different environments.
+She has optimized GBS for genotyping heterozygous samples and is studying the genomic basis of response to selection of populations adapated in parallel across eight different environments.

 Ph.D. student in Bioinformatics and Systems Biology.
 A member of the DR Maize team, Felix’s dissertation is focused on characterizing genetic diversity at quantitative resistance loci in maize.
 His research includes the development of new software such as ThermoAlign and associated bioinformatic pipelines for resequencing studies.

 Ph.D. student in Computer and Information Sciences (CIS adviser: Dr. L. Pollock).
 She is the newest member of the AccreteGB database and software development team.
 AccreteGB facilitates the activities required for a complete cycle of breeding, from organizing seed stocks for a planting through to harvesting and inventorying new stocks.